Ephesians

 v12

-eiV + inf. "in order that" - for [us] to be.
-This preposition with the infinitive of the verb to-be either forms a final clause expressing purpose, "in order that we might exist ....", as NIV.
+eiV to + inf. "in order that" - to the [us] to be.
+This preposition with the articular infinitive of the verb to-be either forms a final clause expressing purpose, "in order that we might exist ....", as NIV.

-touV prohlpikotaV (proelpizw) perf. part. "who were the first to hope" - the ones who first hoped.
+touV prohlpikotaV (proelpizw) perf. part. "who were the first to hope / who were the first to put our hope" - [to the praise of the glory of him] the ones who first hoped.
 The participle is possibly adjectival, attributive, although better taken as forming a substantive in apposition to hJmaV, "we", as NIV.
 The faithful remnant of Israel, the chosen son, is Christ, and the first to rest on the faithful son for eternal salvation were the apostles.
 The prefix to the verb takes the sense "beforehand".
 Those who hoped beforehand were the small, but representative, group of believers from Israel.

-en + dat. "in [Christ]" - Local; "the believer's hope is in the Christ, the promised Messiah in whom the righteous from the beginning of time have had their hope", Hoehner.
+en + dat. "in" - in [christ].
+Local, space, metaphorical / incorporative union; "the believer's hope is in the Christ, the promised Messiah in whom the righteous from the beginning of time have had their hope", Hoehner.

 eiV + acc. "for [the praise]" - to, into.
 Here the preposition is possibly expressing purpose, as NIV.
 Yet, Paul may be using the preposition eiV here to mean "to", such that Paul is simply using a liturgical turn of phrase to praise God's glory, so vividly demonstrated in his mercy toward humanity.